jpmarquand/jpmarquand.github.io/index.markdown

 ![stoop](/assets/stoop.jpg)

-Welcome to Marquand.org, the only website dedicated exclusively to the appreciation and promotion of John Marquand's literary novels.
+Welcome to Marquand.org, the  most popular (and only) website dedicated exclusively to the appreciation and promotion of John Marquand's literary novels.